The occupational pension (pension fund) of the 2nd pillar

 As a rule, the pension from the 1st and 2nd pillars together corresponds to about 60% of the previously earned income.

-Who is compulsorily insured in the occupational benefit scheme (pension fund)?
+Who is compulsorily insured in the occupational pension (pension fund)?

 Anyone who earns a compulsory AHV income of at least CHF 21,510 per employer is insured under the BVG.